huaminghuangtw/Evergreen-Lists/💭 Journal Prompt/💭 Journal Prompt.md

 # 🤔 On “Self-Reflection”

+* What mastery or gift have I developed that I can offer to the world?
 * A smooth sea never made a skillful sailor.
 Better waves make better surfers.
 Am I on the right beach?
 * Who do I secretly envy—and what does that reveal about what I truly value?
-* Am I prepared for my moment? [^12]
+* Am I prepared for my moment? [^14]
 * What would happen if I gave just a little bit more?
-* What is something I really want, but haven’t actually asked for?
+* What is something I really want, but haven't actually asked for?
-* Am I allowing their narrative to impact my life? [^13]
+* Am I allowing their narrative to impact my life? [^15]
 * What will I regret not having done or learned 10 years from now?
 * What trade-offs am I willing to make — or no longer willing to make?
 * What is something I deeply believe but rarely live out?